 The first of the famous Atos Jiu-Jitsu Team duo to enter the mat tonight was Tye Ruotolo.
 The ADCC veteran faced Nick Ronan at 77-kilos in a match that was a non-stop onslaught of movement and aggressive forward motion by the 18YO brown belt.
 Tye dominated the stand-up with a few blast double legs and well-timed footsweeps that consistently forced a reluctant Nick Ronan to play from his back.
 While on top, Ruotolo passed the guard and took the back but was unable to break through Ronan’s strong submission defense, taking the win via unanimous decision.

 Equally impressive was Kade’s performance over Keith Krikorian.
-The 10th Planet representative came into the match straight from a long trip due to his flight being canceled and was unable to make weight (70KG) as a result of this setback.
-The two athletes agreed to compete at 73-kilograms instead, a weight that did not appear to make the slightest difference for Kade.
-Ruotolo appeared the bigger and fresher of the two, taking the match to Krikorian while working almost exclusively from a passing stance.
+The 10th Planet representative came into the match straight from a long trip due to his flight being canceled.
+The two athletes had agreed to compete at 73-kilograms (one weight class above Keith’s) and, unsurprisingly, Ruotolo appeared the bigger and fresher of the two, taking the match to Krikorian while working almost exclusively from a passing stance.
 Beautiful footwork and a solid display for a win via decision.

 DANTE LEON CONQUERS GF 80KG BELT (176 LB)